mg-Ben/MyKnowledge/Others/Elastic/Ingest_add_your_data/Fleet and Elastic Agent.md

 ![[fleet-server-elastic-agents-corrected-fleetserverhostIP.png]]

 Remember that the `0.0.0.0` [[IP#IP address]] is equivalent to "All network interfaces", so if you set the public IP address to `0.0.0.0` the Fleet Server will be hearing on all network interfaces inside the host it is running.

+## Output indexes
+Once the Elastic Agents are deployed and outputting data, you can [[ElasticSearch#Explore data|explore the Elastic Agent Data in ElasticSearch]].
+The Elastic Agent output data is in data stream format